 The left-most menu on your FlutterFlow project page is called the Navigation Menu.
-It gives you access to the project's user interface builder, widget tree, and helps you to navigate to pages for adding project features, including the Firestore database, setting up API calls, uploading image assets, and adding integrations, and more.
+It gives you access to the project's user interface builder, widget tree, and storyboard and helps you to navigate to pages for adding project features, including the Firestore database, setting up API calls, uploading image assets, and adding integrations, and more.

 The Widget Tree panel gives you a high-level overview of all the widgets that you have added to a selected page.
-The widget tree changes as your change the selected page.
-There's one more advantage to this widget tree view, you can add a new widget directly from the widget tree.

 From this page, you can upload any image assets that you want to use while building your app.
 You can also remove any asset that you no longer need.

 From here, you can add custom functionalities to your app by defining Custom Functions, Custom Widget and Custom Actions.

 Theme settings allows you to customize the visual appearance of your app to match a specific design or branding.

 From this page, you can access settings related to app, general settings, project setup, in app-purchases & subscriptions, and integrations.